SKA telescope developer portal¶

 This section is about getting you up and running.
 It contains the onboarding material for all new SKA developers, the general contribution guidelines when working on SKA projects, guidance on setting up your development environment, and a list of projects, so you know what the SKA is working on.
 There is also a wealth of information about our development tools and practices, which you can read as you start development work.

 A list of the tools we are using to collaborate, together with guidance on how to use them can be found at this confluence page: SKA Guidelines to Remote Working (requires an SKA Confluence account).

-Git is adopted as distributed version control system, and all SKA code shall be hosted in a git repository.
-The github organization ska-telescope can be found at https://github.com/ska-telescope.
-All SKA developers must have a github account and be added to the organization as part of a team.
+The SKA uses git as its distributed version control system, and all SKA code shall be hosted in an SKA organisation.
+The gitlab organization ska-telescope can be found at https://gitlab.com/ska-telescope.
+All SKA developers must have a gitlab account and be added to the organisation.
+See Working with GitLab for further details.

 Working with SKA Jira¶

 Every team is tracking daily work in a team-based project on our JIRA server at https://jira.skatelescope.org.
 Our internal wiki, Confluence, has guidance on how we use JIRA.
 We rely on integrations between GitLab and JIRA to manage our work.

 CI/CD is at the heart of SKA development, and we use GitLab’s automation extensively, so we can test and deploy our software more efficiently.